 Add them to your coffee or tea for some flavorful herbal experience.
 Either use the whole pods or grind them for your beverage.
 We’ve also mentioned that cardamom is more well-known in Middle Eastern and Asian cuisines.
 Aside from delicious curries, you can also try making some authentic Indian chicken biryani for a truly flavorful meal.

 Remember: Don’t substitute black cardamom for recipes that require green cardamom.
 The taste would be too strong and smokey especially when you’re making a dish that only calls for a mild and sweet taste.
 On the other hand, you can substitute green cardamom for black cardamom but the taste will not be as smokey and intense.

-Recipes to Try With Cardamom Pods
+Recipes That Use Cardamom Pods

-- Black Bean and Radish Burger – cardamom can also be used in burger recipes.
+- Black Bean and Radish Burger – Cardamom can also be used in burger recipes.
 For this one, it’s a vegetarian-friendly burger that’s rich in spices, vegetables, and other seasonings.
-You can make it in less than an hour so prep your grill and make some of this healthy burger with a twist.
+You can make it in less than an hour, so prep your grill and make some of this healthy burger with a twist.

 There are available substitutes for cardamom that are cheaper, more common, and easier to find.
 Of course, mimicking the taste of cardamom is difficult since it has its own unique flavor and aroma.
 That’s why for the substitutes, you’ll need more than one spice to recreate the delicious taste of cardamom.

 Blending these ingredients will give you a taste close to that of cardamom.
 Mix cinnamon and nutmeg together in equal parts.

 If you don’t have nutmeg, then you can use ginger or ground cloves to mix with cinnamon.
 You can also try blending all of the ingredients together in small amounts to really get that cardamom taste.